- Doctoral Advisement

 If there is no satisfactory resolution of the student complaint at the departmental level in the judgment of the student or if the nature of the complaint involves a personal or confidential matter, the student may proceed as follows:

 - The student may bring the complaint to the attention of the Associate Dean for Student Affairs.
 The Associate Dean is responsible for administering the student complaint procedure and may, when appropriate, make recommendations for the resolution of student complaints.

-- As a final level of appeal, the student may request a review of the complaint by the Associate Dean for Academic Affairs, who may then refer it to the Dean of NYU Steinhardt.
+- As a final level of appeal, the student may request a review of the complaint by the Vice Dean for Academic Affairs, who may then refer it to the Dean of NYU Steinhardt.

 A student is considered full-time by the University when registered each semester for a minimum of 12 credits of course work, and half-time when registered for 6 credits.

 Eligible students should apply for equivalency if they must maintain full- or half-time status as a condition of funding, to obtain student loans, defer repayment of student loans, or satisfy student visa requirements.

 In order to be eligible for full-time equivalency status, you are expected to spend no less than 40 hours per week on a combination of course work and/or the relevant items which appear below; half-time students, a minimum of 20 hours per week.

 - Candidacy Examination (3 credits of equivalency - granted for one semester only): Three credits of equivalency may be granted during the semester in which you are completing the departmental candidacy examination and/or paper.
 The appropriate application for the examination must be filed with the Office of Doctoral Studies in order to be eligible for equivalency based on this category.